The Origin & Broader Context of Obama’s ‘Trade’ Deals

 Another section of the 1955 Bilderberg summary was titled “Economic Problems,” and it opened: “A United States rapporteur, defining convertibility as a state of affairs in which there is a minimum of restriction on international trade, believed that a good deal of progress had been made in that direction since the war. … The increase in trade and prosperity both in Europe and the United States, however, was due in no small part to the steps which had been taken to reduce restrictions on trade.”
 So: both the U.S. aristocracy, and the various European aristocracies, aimed to transfer at least some of their individual nations’ sovereignty to supra-national treaties; but there was no discussion of how this was to be achieved — whether via democratic processes, or by dictatorial ones, or some mixture of the two.

-Among the leading members of the Bilderberg group since its inception were David Rockefeller and George Ball.
-The latter was the first person on the Democratic side of American politics who championed as an ideal an anti-democratic, pro-aristocratic world government.
+As was mentioned, David Rockefeller and George Ball were among the leading members of the Bilderberg group since its inception.
+The latter, Ball, was the first person on the Democratic side of American politics who championed as an ideal an anti-democratic, pro-aristocratic world government.
 Matt Stoller, on 20 February 2014, bannered, “NAFTA Origins, Part Two: The Architects of Free Trade Really Did Want a World Government of Corporations,” and he reported, from his study of the Congressional Record, that:

 After the Kennedy round [international-trade talks] ended [in 1967], liberal internationalists, including people like Chase CEO David Rockefeller and former Undersecretary of State George Ball, began pressing for reductions in non-tariff barriers, which they perceived as the next set of trade impediments to pull down.
 Ball was an architect of 1960s U.S. trade policy — he helped write the Trade Act of 1962, which set the stage for what eventually became the World Trade Organization.